Read interesting articles on a variety of topics.

 Bias and Discrimination

-AI systems can perpetuate and even amplify biases present in their training data.
-This can lead to discriminatory outcomes in areas such as recruitment, lending, and law enforcement.
-Identifying and mitigating bias is essential for the fair and equitable use of AI.
+AI systems can reflect and sometimes amplify biases found in their training data.
+This can lead to unfair outcomes in areas such as hiring, lending, insurance, and public services.
+Identifying and reducing bias is essential if AI is to be used fairly.

 Transparency and Explainability